-- 4. In the Sweep mode section, select Monte Carlo. - 5.
-In the Step Parameters section, enter the number of steps required.

-6. You can set the Number of Cores to a number large than 1 if your system and license permit it.
+- 4. In the drop down box in the Mode column of the Definitions table, select Monte Carlo. - 5.
+In the Num.
+Steps column, enter the number of steps required. - 6.
+You can set the Number of Cores to a number large than 1 if your system and license permit it.
 This will substantially speed up the run.
 For more information see Using Multiple Cores for Multi-step Analyses.